 We Hope You’ll Find Your Kind of Entertainment

 Whether you’re moving across the world or locally, entertainment likely ranks high on your list when deciding where to move.
 Regardless if you prefer watching a movie, dining out, or even hitting the clubs, this place won’t fall short of your expectations.
 Prices are similar to Toronto but considerably cheaper than in the large US cities such as New York and LA.
-Take a look at the following table if you are interested in getting a general picture of the average entertainment expenses.

 Prices in Canada – Cost of Living in Toronto vs. Calgary

 Though Toronto is located in the province of Ontario at the other end of the country, it is one of the most popular Canadian cities for moving abroad.
 With its booming job market and cityscapes, it is one of Canada’s major landmarks.
 But, living in Toronto comes at a price.
-Toronto cost of living is 16% higher than that of Alberta’s largest city, with costs in all areas being more expensive, except for food.
+Toronto’s cost of living is 16% higher than that of Alberta’s largest city, with costs in all areas being more expensive, except for food.

 Is It Expensive to Live in Alberta?
 Housing Expenses and More